-When I realized chiropractic was the answer, I was still fairly certain that yoga therapy was going to be my main modality of helping other humans relieve pain and heal their body.
-As I’ve traversed the years in this physical medical program, I am pleased to say that I think I will have quite a few tools in my tool box.
+When I realized chiropractic was the answer, I was still fairly certain that yoga therapy was going to be my main modality of helping other humans relieve pain and heal their bodies.
+As I’ve traversed the years in this physical medical program, I am pleased to say that I think I will have quite a few tools in my toolbox.

 - Adjustment or Manipulation is a technique that Osteopaths, Chiropractors, and sometimes Naturopathic doctors all utilize to increase segmental range of motion and reduce chronic pain patterns.

 - Soft tissue massage, pin and stretch, myofascial trigger point release to relax tight muscles and release tension.

 - Ice and heat therapy to reduce pain in acute injury.

 - Myofascial cupping to release adhesions and support muscle healing.

 - Taping such as K-Tape to support joints and sprains.